413th Flight Test Squadron: Flight testing

 The 6513th Flight Test Squadron was activated by Air Force Systems Command at Edwards Air Force Base, California on 1 December 1977 as part of the Air Force Flight Test Center.
-The squadron took over the personnel and equipment of Project Have Idea.
-Squadron personnel operated from Tonopah Test Range Airport, Nevada from Monday to Friday to perform technical evaluations of foreign military aircraft (Soviet and Chinese).
-A similar organization, the 4477th Test and Evaluation Squadron ("Red Eagles") performed operational testing of the aircraft.
+The squadron took over the personnel and equipment of Project Have Idea from the Special Projects Branch of the 6512th Flight Test Squadron, based at Area 51, also inheriting their nickname "Red Hats".
+The purpose of the squadron was to perform technical evaluations of foreign military aircraft, primarily Soviet types and their Chinese derivatives.
+This mission continued at Area 51 under Have Idea until 1986, when the project was renamed Have Phoenix.
+A related organization, the 4477th Test and Evaluation Squadron ("Red Eagles"), operated a limited range of Soviet-built aircraft types at Tonopah Test Range Airport for the purpose of demonstrating the capabilities of these aircraft to operational squadrons.

 In October 1992 the squadron was consolidated with the 413th Squadron and redesignated the 413th Test Squadron.
 The Red Hats, however, possibly continued to conduct FME projects, apparently as an unnumbered squadron at an undisclosed location in Nevada.
 The 413th performed flight testing of electronic warfare assets at Edwards.
 It was inactivated on 6 May 2004.
 Its remaining personnel and assets were transferred to Electronic Warfare Directorate North Base.

 The squadron was activated at Hurlburt Field, Florida in February 2005 to provide flight testing of special operations aircraft and helicopters under the 46th Test Wing.
 In July 2012, the 46th Wing was inactivated and its assets, including the squadron, transferred to the 96th Air Base Wing, which became the 96th Test Wing in July 2012.